Bernardo-MG/maven-site-fixer/readme.md

 ## Features

-The project is composed by a small set of tools each offering solutions to a problem or limitation posed by Doxia:
+The project is composed by a small set of tools which allow editing the content of a Maven site page

 - Upgrading XHTML to HTML5.
+- Manual edition of HTML.
+- Reports corrections.
-- Various corrections, such as fixing report headings.
+- Various corrections, such as fixing anchor links.
-- Easy access to custom Maven Site configuration info.

 ## Documentation